1. What are the security rules for taking liquids on flights?

 7. What is the average age on a group tour?

 A: Depending on the tour selected, most group departures permit a maximum of 25 people.
-We recommend that you check at the time of booking as some tours, including our ‘China Encounters’ operate with a minimum of 2 passengers.
+We recommend that you check at the time of booking as some tours, including our ‘China Independent’ operate with a minimum of 2 passengers.
 Sometimes if a ‘special’ is released or a tour is particularly popular and therefore attracts a greater number of bookings, we will consider splitting the group to ensure the comfort of our clients.